kuzzleio/documentation-old/src/api-documentation/controller-index/delete.md

 }
 ```

-Deletes an entire `index` from Kuzzle's persistent storage layer.
+Deletes an entire `index` from Kuzzle Backend's persistent storage layer.